 I test my sweat rate nearly every turbo session at a different intensity or duration.

-I just would add that I also write 'other condition's (if done outside) like clouds/sunny, windy/still in the comments section.
+I just would add that I also write 'other conditions' (e.g. if done outside, I'll note whether it's cloudy or sunny, windy or still etc in the comments section).

 Credit: Allan Hovda ©

 Fantastic.
 We know you're an athlete who looks at every finite detail of your performance and I'd be interested to know what you've learned from looking at your sweat rate and fluid intake in more detail?